 Our Board of Directors has adopted Corporate Governance Guidelines that set forth expectations for directors, director independence standards, board committee structure and functions and other policies for the governance of the company.
-Our Corporate Governance Guidelines are available without charge on the investor relations section of our website at www.trupanion.com.
+Our Corporate Governance Guidelines are available on the investor relations section of our website at investors.trupanion.com.
+Information contained on, or that can be accessed through, our website is not incorporated by reference, and you should not consider information on our website to be part of, this proxy statement.